TigerFinn/django_eats_project/README.md

 -JS restaurantDisplay does not redirect to proper html construction -Restaurants don't display on dashboard for owners
--No action button on floating dashboard cards
+-No action button on floating dashboard cards -Non-signed in users can't view restaurant pages (if logic)